cosmicLinux/BaCoN-II/README.md

 }
 ```

-The training and testing data was generated  by [Ben Bose](https://github.com/nebblu) with [ReACT](https://github.com/nebblu/ReACT).
+The training and testing data was generated  by [Ben Bose](https://github.com/nebblu) with [ReACT](https://github.com/nebblu/ACTio-ReACTio).
-We use synthetic data of matter power spectra inluding the physical effects of massive neutrinos and baryonic effects.
-The preocess of data generation is published in [On the road to per cent accuracy – V. The non-linear power spectrum beyond ΛCDM with massive neutrinos and baryonic feedback](https://academic.oup.com/mnras/article/508/2/2479/6374568)
+We use synthetic data of matter power spectra including the physical effects of massive neutrinos and baryonic effects.
+The power spectrum model used for the data generation is published in [On the road to per cent accuracy – V. The non-linear power spectrum beyond ΛCDM with massive neutrinos and baryonic feedback](https://academic.oup.com/mnras/article/508/2/2479/6374568)

 Bibtex:

 ```
-@article{bose2021road,
+@article{Bose:2021mkz,
-  title={On the road to per cent accuracy--V. The non-linear power spectrum beyond $\Lambda$CDM with massive neutrinos and baryonic feedback}, author={Bose, Benjamin and Wright, Bill S and Cataneo, Matteo and Pourtsidou, Alkistis and Giocoli, Carlo and Lombriser, Lucas and McCarthy, Ian G and Baldi, Marco and Pfeifer, Simon and Xia, Qianli}, journal={Monthly Notices of the Royal Astronomical Society}, volume={508}, number={2}, pages={2479--2491}, year={2021}, publisher={Oxford University Press}
+    author = "Bose, Benjamin and Wright, Bill S. and Cataneo, Matteo and Pourtsidou, Alkistis and Giocoli, Carlo and Lombriser, Lucas and McCarthy, Ian G. and Baldi, Marco and Pfeifer, Simon and Xia., Qianli", title = "{On the road to per cent accuracy \textendash{} V. The non-linear power spectrum beyond \ensuremath{\Lambda}CDM with massive neutrinos and baryonic feedback}", eprint = "2105.12114",
+    archivePrefix = "arXiv",
+    primaryClass = "astro-ph.CO",
+    doi = "10.1093/mnras/stab2731",
+    journal = "Mon.
+Not.
+Roy.
+Astron.
+Soc.", volume = "508",
+    number = "2",
+    pages = "2479--2491",
+    year = "2021"
 }
 ```